dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 28
 ```

-As you can see, repeated access to `article_count` property doesn't cause any SQL requests.
+As you can see, repeated access to the `article_count` property doesn't cause any SQL requests.
 But if we create another
-instance of this `Author` class, this property won't be cached, before first access to it.
+instance of this `Author` class, this property won't be cached until first access to it.
 That's because the cache is tied
 to the specific instance of `Author` class.

 ## Cacheops

-[django-cacheops](https://github.com/Suor/django-cacheops) is a 3rd party package, that allows to quickly enable caching
+[django-cacheops](https://github.com/Suor/django-cacheops) is a 3rd party package, that allows you quickly enable caching
 of database requests almost without code changes.
 You can solve most of the caching cases just by setting up the package in
 `settings.py`.